549626114/botpress/README.md

 ### Developer's Guide

-We use [Docusaurus](https://docusaurus.io/en/) to create the Developer's Guide.
+Use [Docusaurus](https://docusaurus.io/en/) to create the Developer's Guide.

 - To start the development server, run `yarn start:guide`
 - To generate the static files, run `yarn build:guide`.
 The generated files will appear under `/docs/guide/build`